 things, write creatively and draw pictures.
 They can all be printed in advance of your visit (just click on the pictures) but plenty

-will be available at the Cathedral.
+will be available once inside.

 As a busy working church, acts of worship are part of our daily life.
 You are warmly invited to attend all our services - we